michaelprosario/angular-hearts/README.md

 spades
 - if I have the queen of spades, i try to avoid playing that suite
-- if I don't have king, queen or ace of spades, play the highest card in spaces
+- if I don't have king, queen or ace of spades, play the highest card in suite
 - if suite lead and I don't have any, play the queen of spades if I have it
 - if suite lead and I don't have any, play hearts if I have it
 - if I have the queen of spades, it's ok to play my lowest spades